Fort Mountain State Park: Ancient wall

 The state park derived its name from an ancient 885 ft rock wall located on the peak.
 The zigzagging wall contains 19 or 29 pits scattered along the wall, in addition to a ruin of a gateway.
 The wall was constructed out of local stones from the surrounding regions around the summit.
-A 1956 archaeological report concluded only that the structure "represents a prehistoric aboriginal construction whose precise age and nature cannot yet be safely hazarded until the whole problem, of which this is a representative, has been more fully investigated," while a modern online tourist website states that the wall was built by local Native Americans around 500 AD for religious purposes.
+A 1956 archaeological report concluded only that the structure "represents a prehistoric aboriginal construction whose precise age and nature cannot yet be safely hazarded until the whole problem, of which this is a representative, has been more fully investigated," In a book published in 1997, David Freedman, discussing this and similar walls, wrote that "Most experts believe that such wall enclosures were built during the Middle Woodland period (100 BCE-500 CE) when agriculture and food storage methods were well established.
+This enabled people to live a more settled existence and to devote their energies to large-scale building projects which perhaps would have taken generations to complete."

+A modern online tourist website states that the wall was built by local Native Americans around 500 AD for religious purposes.

 There are several legends concerning the wall.
 One legend claims that the wall is a remnant of one of the several stone forts legendary Welsh explorer Madoc and his group built throughout the present-day United States.
 The wall has also been related to the "moon-eyed people" of Cherokee lore.
 Other speculations of the wall's origins and purposes have included a fortification for Hernando de Soto's conquistadors and a honeymoon haven for Cherokee newlyweds.
 A plaque mentioning the Madoc/Welsh legend and the "moon-eyed Indians" was in the park, but has been removed.